SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Method

+The models pre-trained with MetaSSL are deployed to users, where each user’s domain is considered a target domain $D^t$.
+Although these models are designed to be domain-adaptive, standard fine-tuning alone fails to adapt them to target domains.
+Standard fine-tuning relies on few-shot supervised learning, whereas MetaSSL pre-trains models specifically for few-shot self-supervised learning, which does not align with the supervised objective.
+Consequently, an additional adaptation step is needed to align the pre-trained model with the target domain.

+We propose \textit{Replayed Self-Supervised Learning (ReplaySSL)} as the adaptation method for aligning models to target domains.
+ReplaySSL replays the meta-learned self-supervised task as an adaptation step before supervised fine-tuning using the few-shot data set aside for fine-tuning.
+This procedure aligns the model more closely with the target domain, creating a \textit{personalized} model.

-The model weights, $\theta$, are updated using the parameterized function and the corresponding loss $\mathcal{L}_\texttt{SSL}$, originating from the self-supervised meta-learning.
-Pretext replay uses the fine-tuning data set $S^\text{ft}$, without labels, and is performed in a few steps (e.g., 10) with a fixed learning rate, as formulated in the equation:
+ReplaySSL adapts the pre-trained weights $\theta$ using the few-shot fine-tuning data $S$ from the target domain $D^t$ with the same self-supervised learning objective used during MetaSSL, $\mathcal{L}_\texttt{SSL}$.
+This adaptation is completed in a few steps (\textit{e.g.}, 10) with a fixed learning rate $\alpha$, as formulated in the following equation:

+If $\mathcal{L}_\texttt{SSL}$ is defined as a contrastive learning loss, using the negative queue $\mathcal{N}$ trained from MetaSSL, the following optimization is applied:

+Importantly, ReplaySSL is effective only when coupled with MetaSSL.
+Replaying self-supervised learning without MetaSSL risks damaging the pre-trained model, as training on few-shot data often leads to an overfitted representation and fails to produce a generalizable model.
+MetaSSL addresses this by making the model adaptive to few-shot self-supervised settings, mitigating overfitting through domain-specific tasks structured within meta-learning.
+This synergy between MetaSSL and ReplaySSL is the key aspect of \proj{}, and we validate their combined effectiveness through detailed ablation studies in Section~\ref{sec:ablation_metassl_replayssl}.

-After the adaptation, the model undergoes fine-tuning for the downstream task, which is similar to the normal self-supervised learning setup. $S^\text{ft}$ with the label information is employed to fine-tune $\theta$ towards the downstream task.
-We utilize the popular linear evaluation protocol~\cite{wu2018unsupervised} for fine-tuning, only training a simple classification head attached after the frozen encoder.
-The final model trained through this fine-tuning is used for the end-user application.
+After ReplaySSL, supervised learning fine-tunes the model on the downstream task.
+We apply linear evaluation protocol for this fine-tuning: only the classification head is trained, while the encoder remains frozen.
+This final, fine-tuned model is ready for use in the user application.